lfazio/libmm/README.md

 # libmm

-This lib is intendend to work even on embedde RTOS or baremetal to track memory allocation on the heap.
+This library is intended to work even on embedded RTOS or baremetal projects to track memory allocations on the heap.

+This library might also be

-## Debug
+## Build

 ```sh
 meson setup builddir